 Average Revenue Per User/Average Revenue Per Account

 Average revenue per user (ARPU), or average revenue per account (ARPA), is the amount of revenue a company generates per user or account in a given period.
-Like ARR, ARPU can be segmented for insights into which customer groups or regions, for example, generate more revenue and which ones need improvement.
+Like ARR, ARPU can be segmented for insights into which customer groups or regions generate more revenue and which ones need improvement.

 ARPU growth over time often indicates that customers are willing to pay more for a company’s services or products.
 If ARPU decreases, a sales team might consider offering a higher-priced premium service or add-on that complements the existing service.